-the current output in kW the amount of heat in MWh and kWh of the volume flow in litres/hour
+the current output in kW the amount of heat in MWh and kWh

-NOTICE: If an error (short circuit, interruption) occurs at one of the two set sensors (supply sensor, return sensor) for the heat counter, the current output is set at 0, i.e. no heat is counted.
+of the volume flow in litres/hour

-NOTICE: As the internal storage (EEPROM) has only a limited number of write cycles, the totalled heat quantity is saved only once per hour.
-For this reason, it is possible that a power failure can result in loss of the heat-quantity data for one hour.
+- NOTICE: If an error (short circuit, interruption) occurs at one of the two set sensors (supply sensor, return sensor) for the heat counter, the current output is set at 0, i.e. no heat is counted. - NOTICE: As the internal storage (EEPROM) has only a limited number of write cycles, the totalled heat quantity is saved only once per hour.
+Consequently, if there is a power failure, the heat quantity for up to an hour can be lost.